 Gary Howes—Guns and Gunsmiths editor

 We hope that your are continuing to enjoy this blog and find it useful, educational and entertaining.
+PLUS we have been working hard to get you some great deals from our sponsors and partners!
+Check them out on the Special Deals page.
 PLEASE SHARE THIS BLOG WITH YOUR FRIENDS!

 NEW ON GUNS AND GUNSMITHS THIS WEEK…

 - Help us grow and become even more powerful!

 AGI Technical Services Manager, Jack Landis, answers a question

 from an AGI customer that many of you will find educational.

 Correcting the Barrel/Cylinder Gap on Smith & Wesson Revolvers

 Our customer Craig wrote to ask; “I have a S&W Model 29 revolver that has a cylinder to barrel gap of 0.010.
 Is there an economical way to reduce this gap to about 0.002 to 0.003?”
 Continue reading

 Almost at the top of the list!
 What will be Gunny’s #1 rifle?
 This time he takes on the iconic M1 Garand.
 This rifle means so much to so many people, I’m sure you will all want to comment on his #2 choice!